 - The Silent Study Area: a dedicated space for Sixth Form students and is supervised at all times, by a member of staff.
 This space is equipped with computers and individual study tables and is designed exclusively for quiet, independent study.
 It is not an extension of the Common Room and therefore, group work, conversations and collaborative activities, are not permitted.
 Students are expected to respect the purpose of this area and maintain a silent working environment, at all times. - The Common Room: provides a more flexible working environment, offering space for both individual and collaborative study, as well as social interaction.
 It includes amenities such as a coffee machine and kitchenette, creating a mature and relaxed atmosphere.
 You are encouraged to use this space responsibly-to study, revise, and support one another in a respectful and focused manner.
-However, please note: if concerns are raised regarding your academic progress, you may be required to complete all of your study periods in the Silent Study Area to support your learning and ensure you remain on track. - The Learning Plaza: a shared school space that Sixth Form students may use when it is not occupied by scheduled classes.
+However, please note: if concerns are raised regarding your academic progress, you may be required to complete all of your study periods in the Silent Study Area to support your learning and ensure you remain on track. - The Library: a shared school space that Sixth Form students may use, when it is not occupied by scheduled classes.
 It is intended primarily for silent, independent study.
 As this is a whole-school area, students are expected to be especially mindful of their behaviour, keeping noise to a minimum and maintaining a quiet, respectful atmosphere at all times.
 This space can provide a useful alternative environment for focused study and its appropriate use is a reflection of your maturity and responsibility, as Sixth Form students. - The Extended Study Room: a recent addition to the Sixth Form facilities and is designed to support both collaborative and independent learning.
 It features grouped desks and large whiteboards, making it an ideal space for group study sessions and peer-led learning throughout the year.
-However, during the lead-up to examinations, this room is reconfigured into a silent, independent study space with exam-style desks to support intensive revision and exam preparation.
-Students have consistently valued the flexibility of this room, which adapts to meet their learning needs throughout the academic year.
+However, during the lead-up to examinations, this room is reconfigured into a silent, independent study space with exam-style desks, to support intensive revision and exampreparation.